-5 Signs Your Kids Have a Toxic Grandmother
+5 Signs Your Kids Have a Narcissistic Grandmother

 In fairy tales, a grandmother is a warm and fuzzy creature that acts as a mentor to the young protagonist.
 She is a silver-haired benefactress full of wisdom and kindness (think: fairy godmother).

 You might be dealing with a "difficult" grandmother who is manipulative, domineering, selfish, miserable, angry, and emotionally distant.
 In other words, someone who you wouldn't want as a role model for your children.

-The following are 5 telltale signs of a difficult or toxic granny.
+The following are 5 telltale signs of a difficult or narcissistic granny.

 Respect for other people doesn't come easy to her.
 She wants to get respect, but she doesn't want to give it.

 But it's not merely an opinion; it's a systematic campaign to criticize, belittle and denigrate you as parents.
 And no matter how hard you try, she is never satisfied with your childcare.
 She always finds a reason why you're bad.

 Now, this sucks for you, but how does that affect grandchildren, you ask?
 The older they are, the more they understand.
 Seeing their mother or father disrespected will surely have a negative impact on them.
 It might even give them an idea that it's OK to treat other people badly.